-The picnic area is a popular place to relax and unwind It is a large, grassed area surrounded by lush vegetation, with native plants and trees providing shade.
+The picnic area is a popular place to relax and unwind.
+It is a large, grassed area surrounded by lush vegetation, with native plants and trees providing shade.
 The area is equipped with picnic tables and benches with barbecue facilities available for public use.
 Toilets are located close-by following a flat and even surface.

 Wildlife, including kangaroos, can be observed from the picnic area.
 Please do not feed the kangaroos or other wildlife while visiting Serpentine Falls and remember to follow the Leave No Trace principles.
 Take any rubbish with you or use the bins provided on site.